 By Korean law, Hogwans are obligated to provide their employees with 2 weeks paid vacation a year.
-Most give one week off in July and one in December.
+Most allow one week off in July (summer vacation) and one in December (winter vacation).

 The students’ parents have too much involvement in most Hogwans.
-They can be very generous with gifts on special occasions but equally as critical and moany every other day of the year.
-Ultimately they are paying a lot of money for their kids to attend school, so as annoying as it is, I can see why they hold the power they do.
+They can be very generous with gifts on special occasions, but equally as critical and moany every other day of the year.
+Ultimately they are paying a lot of money for their kids to attend school, so as annoying as it is, I can see why they hold so much power.

-Many potential teachers fear that their school will close down.
+Many potential teachers fear that the school they are applying to will close down.
 This is not common, but unfortunately not a rare thing to happen either.
 Hogwans are ultimately businesses, so when they are not profitable or the owner has had enough, they can be closed down just as easily as your local corner shop.
 In most circumstances though, the Hogwans are bought out by investors who keep the current teachers employed.

 As I just mentioned, Hogwans are businesses and money comes first.
 Sometimes the decisions by management and staff are not made in the best interest of the children or the teachers, but due to a financial means.

 Before accepting a job at a Hogwan in Korea it is important to weigh both the pros and the cons.
 Do your research on that Hogwan and try to contact current teachers if possible!

 Check out the A-Z Guide to Teaching English in South Korea: